PoochyEXE/PoochyEXE.github.io/pachinkremental/README.md

 ## Changelog

+### v0.11.1 beta (2021-04-11)
+* Several bugfixes.
+Thanks to Leidwesen for the bug reports!
+	* Fix both 8-Ball exponent upgrades not working properly.
+	* Fix Beach Ball not applying the 8-Ball's 8x spins.
+	* Fix 8-Ball and Beach Ball scoring text not displaying when pop-up text is set to "8-Ball+ only".

 ### v0.11.0 beta (2021-04-11)
 * Change 8-Ball Exponent to be a gradual upgrade, instead of jumping from 3 straight to 8, and rename it to "8-Ball Score Exponent".
 Note: Importing a save file from a previous version will reset this upgrade's level.
 * New upgrades!